vmsmith/CookBook/rabbit_braised_prunes.md

 6. Add the white wine and increase the heat to high
 7. Let the wine boil, until reduced by at least a half
 8. Place rabbit, prunes, thyme, bay leaf, on top of shallots in pan
 9. Lower heat, cover tightly and let cook for 45 minutes
+10. Remove rabbit, strain liquid, and thicken the sauce
+11. Serve with egg noodles

+#### Optional Step

-4 Optional step using rabbit liver: After the rabbit is cooked through, if you want, you can intensify the flavor of the sauce using the rabbit's liver.
-The liver should have been included with the rabbit from your butcher, just like whole chickens come with the giblets.
-(Don't worry, the liver won't make your dish taste like liver.
-You can even try just a little amount to taste to make sure.
-The liver acts as a "liaison", thickening the sauce and making it richer.)
+After the rabbit is cooked through, if you want, you can intensify the flavor of the sauce using the rabbit's liver.
+The liver acts as a "liaison", thickening the sauce and making it richer.

-Purée the rabbit liver with 1 Tbsp of vinegar (I used wine vinegar, but cider or white vinegar will do).
-Remove the rabbit pieces, prunes, thyme sprigs, and bay leaf from the pot (discard thyme and bay leaves) to a serving dish.
+A. Purée the rabbit liver with 1 Tbsp of wine or cider vinegar
+B. Remove the rabbit pieces, prunes, thyme sprigs, and bay leaf from the pot to a serving dish

-Whisk the puréed liver vinegar mixture into the sauce in the pot and cook for another 10 minutes.
-(If the sauce is still too thin, you can thicken further with corn starch or flour.)
-Then drizzle the sauce over and around the rabbit and prunes.
+C. Whisk the puréed liver vinegar mixture into the sauce in the pot and cook for another 10 minutes

-Great served over egg noodles.
+D. If the sauce is still too thin, you can thicken further with corn starch or flour
+E. Drizzle the sauce over and around the rabbit and prunes